Ducks shut down Lightning, Kucherov, Stamkos

 Tampa Bay’s Nikita Kucherov, who leads the NHL with 12 goals, and Steven Stamkos, who has a league-best 21 points, were held without a point for the first time this season.

+”With those players they don’t like and they don’t want to be impeded,“ Anaheim coach Randy Carlyle said. ”They like the freedom to skate and you have to get inside and check them.

+“The biggest thing is to keep them out of your zone and force them to play defense.
+That way they are 200 feet away from their net.
+We got Getzlaf and (Antione) Vermette’s line in a tandem against them and things went in our favor.”

-The Ducks, who entered the game ranked 30th in the NHL on the power play with only two in 31 chances, took advantage of their chances on Saturday, cashing in twice in the second period to break opening a scoreless game.
+The Ducks, who entered the game ranked 30th in the NHL on the power play with only two goals in 31 chances, took advantage of their opportunities, cashing in twice in the second period to break opening a scoreless game.

+“We get power plays, do zero with them and they didn’t even generate momentum for us,” Lightning coach Jon Cooper said.
+“They get two power plays and scored on both of them.”

 Rakell scored his first of the game at 10:13 as he used a double screen to beat Peter Budaj (17 saves), making his second start of the season, to the near post for a 1-0 lead.

-But any momentum the Lightning may have carried in to the intermission was erased when the Ducks took advantage of an Alex Killorn turnover in the offensive zone to allow Anaheim to transition back up ice before Hampus Lindholm scored with 0.1 seconds left on the clock to regain the two-goal lead heading in to the third period.
+But any momentum the Lightning may have carried into intermission was erased when the Ducks took advantage of an Alex Killorn turnover in the offensive zone to allow Anaheim to transition back up ice before Hampus Lindholm scored with 0.1 of a second left to regain the two-goal lead heading in to the third period.

+“It hurt, we had a lot of momentum there coming back and creating that goal at the end of the period,” Stamkos said.
+“We have to go in to the third down one, that’s a killer.”

 Rakell scored his second of the night, set up in the slot to put home a feed from Getzlaf at 8:59, shortly after the Lightning, which entered the game 38.5 percent on the power play at home this season, failed on their fourth man advantage of the night.

+“It was a bad hockey game,” Cooper said.
+“There were whistles, offsides, pucks out of play ... it was just, there was zero flow.”

-NOTES: Tampa Bay D Dan Girardi appeared in his 800th career NHL game.
+NOTES: Tampa Bay D Dan Girardi appeared in his 800th career NHL game. ...
 Lightning RW Ryan Callahan appeared in his 200th game with Tampa Bay. ...
 Anaheim D Hampus Lindholm tied Bobby Dollas for 10th place on the franchise list for games played by a defenseman (305). ...
 The Ducks scratched D Korbinian Holzer, RW Jared Boll and G Reto Berra. ...
-Anaheim D Sami Vatanen, who underwent offseason shoulder surgery, made his season debut.
+Anaheim D Sami Vatanen, who underwent offseason shoulder surgery, made his season debut. ...
+Tampa Bay scratched D Andrej Sustr and C Gabriel Dumont.